Soapy's Saloons

 The Tivoli Club (left), circa 1890 (Jeff Smith Col.)

-he Rocky Mountain News dubbed it, "the slaughter pen" due to the violence that occurred there.
+The Rocky Mountain News dubbed the Tivoli Club, "the slaughter pen "due to the violence that occurred there.

-he Tivoli appears briefly as the Silver Club in 1890.
-Perhaps a ploy to separate the two businesses and Soapy's involvement with the gambling end of the business.
-Soapy tried hard as the years passed to appear (on paper) not to be associated with the club but few, including the newspapers, believed him and he continued to be listed as the owner.
-Amazing, considering all the gunfights and brawls that took place within its walls, future owners, after 1896, kept the notorious name.
+The Tivoli appears briefly as the Silver Club in 1890.
+Perhaps a ploy to separate the two businesses and Soapy 's involvement with the gambling end of the business.
+Soapy tried hard as the years passed to appear (on paper) not to be associated with the clubs but few, including the newspapers, believed him and he continued to be listed as the owner.
+Amazingly, with all the gunfights and brawls that took place within its walls, future owners kept the notorious name.

 1890 Denver Sanborn map, 17th & Market streets